TabuHana/mockpages/README.md

 These are some mock pages I made to practice HTML/CSS feel free to copy or take.

-View the pages from the link below.
 Code for each page is labled.
+View live pages from the link below.

 [Link To Page](https://www.example.com)